 History has values and skills which are important in many areas of life and is highly regarded by employers and universities.
 History provides a very good basis for a variety of careers including: law, journalism, business and finance, publishing, editing, management, politics, teaching as well as many other career paths.

 History is a very popular and successful subject at GCSE and a wide range of teaching methods and learning activities are used to ensure the work is interesting and rewarding.
 These include visual, auditory and kinaesthetic strategies, traditional methods and the use of ICT and Power points.
 Assessment takes place on a regular basis throughout the course to support pupils’ development as historians.

 The best reason to choose History at GCSE is because you are interested in History and you enjoy studying about the past.

 Completed in the summer term of Year 10 and autumn term of Year 11.

-This entails a two part historical investigation on the effects of war on Wales and England in the twentieth century.
-The assignments are taken from World War One and World War two in two year cycles.
+This entails a two part historical investigation.
+This will likely focus on the causes of the rise to power of the Nazis and life in Germany 1933-39.
 Pupils are assessed on their understanding of the uses and reliability of sources and how the past has been represented.